Frequently Asked Questions¶

 If you’re starting from scratch, you can use the sample course.
 You can either create your own and use it as a guide, or use it in its entirety and just make modifications.

 • Now you are ready to click that ‘Set up new course’ button.
 Fill in the form that pops up.
 For the ‘Git source’ field, use the SSH clone URL provided by your Git host.
-It shoud look like this:
+It should look like this:

 git@hostingsite.com:yourusername/yourreponame.git